-Have you been wearing your hair in tight ponytails, weaves, braids or dreadlocks and noticed your edges becoming thinner and thinner to the point where you have a noticeable receding hair line?
+Have you been wearing your hair in tight ponytails, weaves, braids or dreadlocks (click here if you have dreadlocks and are suffering form hair loss) and noticed your edges becoming thinner and thinner to the point where you have a noticeable receding hair line?
 If so, you could be suffering from Traction Alopecia.
 ProTress effectively treats Traction Alopecia click here to find out more.

 - Female Pattern Baldness - Over 50% of the population suffer from some form of hair loss at anytime.
 If you have noticed thinning at the top, centre of your scalp, this could be symptoms of Female Pattern Baldness.
 Female Pattern Baldness in an androgenetic alopecia (hereditary) and typically effects women in the 40’s and 50’s.
 The good news is that Female Pattern Baldness can be treated, especially if caught early.
 Click here to find out more about Female Pattern Baldness and how to get effective treatment.

 - Areata Alopecia – Alopecia Areata is caused by an autoimmune disorder which causes hair loss and prevents hair growth in patches around the scalp.
 The autoimmune disorder causes the body to attack hair follicles whilst in the growth (anagen) stage which stops hair growth.
 Hair loss is caused through inflammation as T cell lymphocytes (natural killer cells) cluster around affected hair follicles.